zenoss/product-assembly/README.md

 The `zenoss/product-base` image must be built first.
 This image contains the [core Zenoss platform](https://github.com/zenoss/zenoss-prodbin) and all of the third-party services required to run Zenoss (Zope, RabbitMQ, redis, etc).
-The  docker images for Core and RM are start with `zenoss/product-base` and simply add the ZenPacks appropriate for that particular product.
+The  docker images for Core and RM start with `zenoss/product-base`, then the build initializes Zenoss, and adds the ZenPacks appropriate for that particular product.

 ## Updating Version Numbers